Eclipse-Laboratories-Inc/rbpf/README.md

 1. Create a virtual machine.
 There are several kinds of machines, we will come back on this later.
 When creating the VM, pass the eBPF program as an argument to the constructor.
-2. If you want to use some helper functions, register them into the virtual machine.
+2. If you want to use some syscall functions, register them into the virtual machine.
 3. If you want a JIT-compiled program, compile it.
 4. Execute your program: either run the interpreter or call the JIT-compiled